ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 where researchers used 'women' as a proxy for people with a uterus.
-The researchers were trying to find the incidence of uterine cancer, but by using 'women' as the denominator, even though not all women have a uterus, cancer rates were thought to be lower than was true in real lif.
-This was especially prominent in Black women who are more likely to have had a hysterectomy.
+The researchers were trying to find the incidence of uterine cancer, but by using 'women' as the denominator, even though not all women have a uterus, cancer rates were thought to be lower than was true in real life.
+This was especially prominent for Black women who are more likely to have had a hysterectomy.
 This example highlights the importance of using a measure that is actually tied to the research question.

 A second example of the potential impact on research validity is equating differences in results to only sex or gender.
 As explained in [Ritz_and_Greaves_2022]_, both sex and gender can lead to biological changes and untangling these pathways is complex or impossible.
-Often, researchers will report findings as "sex differences" implying that they are a result of sex, when the possibility that gendered behavior or norms was the cause was never explored.
+Often, researchers will report findings as "sex differences," implying that they are a result of sex, without exploring the role of gendered behavior or norms.

 Lastly, we hope to inspire change in other researchers by presenting our studies with gender inclusive language and model practices we believe in.
 For all of these reasons, we feel this